swiftlang/swift-evolution/proposals/0466-control-default-actor-isolation.md

 * Declarations with inferred actor isolation from a superclass, overridden method, protocol conformance, or member propagation
 * All declarations inside an `actor` type, including static variables, methods, initializers, and deinitializers
 * Declarations that cannot have global actor isolation, including typealiases, import statements, enum cases, and individual accessors
+* Declarations whose primary definition directly conforms to a protocol that inherits `SendableMetatype`

 The following code example shows the inferred actor isolation in comments given the code is built with `-default-isolation MainActor`: